TetraWeb/docker/README.md

 3. MySQL image with minimized requirements for RAM based on official Docker image

-4. Links to redis and mongo images from official Docker
+4. Links to redis and mongo official Docker images

 The goal of these tools is to automate as much as possible of routine work related to configuring the runner so you can concentrate on writing tests for your code.
 Also these tools are trying to be resources savvy, since in most cases huge in-RAM caches are not needed for just running unit tests with some fixtures.
 So you can use very small VMs for running tests